mahtues/transaction-service/README.md

 }
 ```

-Otherwise, a status code error and a JSON with an error message. e.g.
+Otherwise, there is a status code error and a JSON with an error message. e.g.

 ```json
 {